 My most recent visit to Vietnam was a month-long stay in which I explored the country’s diverse cuisine from north to south.
 I ate my way through Sapa, Hanoi, Hue, Hoi An, Saigon, and the Mekong Delta with the goal of writing a Vietnamese food guide that showcased the best and most interesting dishes Vietnam had to offer.

 If you’re wondering what to eat in Vietnam, then this food guide will be very useful to you.
 It lists 45 of the most delicious Vietnamese dishes you can have throughout the country.
 In trying these dishes, I hope you fall in love with Vietnamese food as much as we have.

 This food guide tells you what to eat in Vietnam but if you’re looking for the best restaurants and street food stalls in key cities in Vietnam, then be sure to check out our Hanoi, Ho Chi Minh City (Saigon), Hue, and Hoi An food guides as well.
 Enjoy!

 Save This on Pinterest!

-No time to read this Vietnamese food guide now?
+No time to read this guide on the food in Vietnam?
 Click on the save button and pin it for later!

 WHAT IS VIETNAMESE FOOD?

-Vietnamese food aims to strike a balance in different aspects of its food like taste, nutrients, and presentation, and it does so by paying attention to five elements per aspect.
+Vietnamese cuisine aims to strike a balance in different aspects of its food like taste, nutrients, and presentation, and it does so by paying attention to five elements per aspect.

 In spices used for example, a balance is sought between sour, bitter, sweet, spicy, and salty.
 In presentation, cooks aim to have the colors green, red, yellow, white, and black in their food.
 Vietnamese food is considered one of the healthiest cuisines in the world and this is due in part to a balance of nutrients like carbohydrates, fat, protein, minerals, and water.